A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: Conclusion and future work

-In terms of future work, proposed areas of focus are: 1) validating the improvement of MC-GPMP2* over other mainstream algorithms in high-dimensional environments, such as the motion planning circumstances of UUVs or robotic arms and 2) enriching the autopilot repository by adding other mainstream controllers such as back-stepping and finite-time path following.
+In terms of future work, proposed areas of focus are: 1) validating the improvement of MC-GPMP2* over other mainstream algorithms in high-dimensional environments, such as the motion planning circumstances of UUVs or robotic arms, 2) enriching the autopilot repository by adding other mainstream controllers such as back-stepping and finite-time path following, 3) automatically tuning the weight coefficients $\omega _{1}$ and $\omega _{2}$ in the objective function in (\ref{objective_function}) by using learning-based algorithms, 4) developing another motion planner that can use multiple USVs simultaneously to inspect the offshore wind power generation scenario and 5) using a digital twin for the navigation of USV so that simulation and real environment both can be benchmarked against each other.

 \ifCLASSOPTIONcaptionsoff

 \fi